nirtusbro/test/source/definition/IFigureStack.rst

 .. java:method::  List<IFigure> addFigures(List<IFigure> figures)
    :outertype: IFigureStack

-   Dodavanje liste figura u listu
+   Adds a list of figures to the list of figure lists

-   :param figures: Lista figura koja se dodaje
+   :param figures: List of figures to be added
-   :return: dodate Figure
+   :return: Added figures

 getDefaultFigure
 ^^^^^^^^^^^^^^^^